-TMCIA1 - Internal Combustion Engine of the Automobile and Laboratory - 3 credits
+TMCIA1 - Internal Combustion Engine of the Automobile and Laboratory - 3 credits (At Mech-Tech Institute, 5 credits) Lecture 20 hrs/Laboratory 40 hrs

 This course details the construction and operation of modern vehicles.
 The student will learn the names and location of the parts of an engine and its variations in design.